martinpihrt/OSPy-plugins/plugins/voice_notification/README.md

 Tested in Python 3+

 This plugin allows you to use voice notifications for different events in the OSPy system.
 Into the Connector from Output on Raspberry Pi connect Amplifier and Speakers for voice notification.
 This plugin requires pygame installed.
-If pygame is not installed on the system, plugin it will install it himself.
-Pygame is comes already installed on the default Raspberian installation.
+Install `python3-pygame` from the system package manager when it is not already available.
 The plugin will always play sound and next then the sound assigned to the station (for example: voice3.mp3).
 Unlike the "voice station" package, this extension has a connection to the program scheduler (ie how the programs and stations assigned in them are set up.)
 In this extension, the song is played some time before the program starts.

+The plug-in includes a manifest for compatibility and dependency checks, uses the shared OSPy worker lifecycle, and reports its state through the Diagnostics health interface.

 Plugin setup
 -----------